billroy/bitlash-commander/README.md

 	- enhanced bitlash web client
 	- client POSTs to /update for the upstream path
 	- server POSTs bitlash commands to arduino
-		- need IP and port for remote bitlash
+		- how to configure IP and port for remote bitlash
+		- ip-accept list

 - multiple arduino support
 	- command steering
+	- node registry / configuration